Long-Range Feedback Spiking Network Captures Dynamic and Static Representations of the Visual Cortex under Movie Stimuli: Methods

-In this work, we use SEW-ResNet18 \cite{fang2021deep} as the backbone of our networks and apply recurrent connections to each stage of SEW-ResNet.
-For controlled experiments, networks with and without recurrent connections are all pretrained on both the ImageNet dataset and the UCF101 dataset by SpikingJelly \cite{SpikingJelly}.
-Specifically, as for the training of the object recognition task on the ImageNet, each sample (an image) is input into SNNs for 4 times (the simulating time-steps \(T=4\)).
-As for the training of the video action recognition task on the UCF101, each sample (a video clip) contains 16 frames and one frame is input at each time step (the simulating time-steps \(T=16\)).
+We pre-train LoRaFB-SNet on the UCF101 dataset and the ImageNet dataset using SpikingJelly \cite{fang2023spikingjelly}.
+Specifically, for training the video action recognition task on UCF101, each sample (a video clip) contains 16 frames, and one frame is the input at each time step (the simulating time steps \(T=16\)).
+For training the object recognition task on ImageNet, each sample (an image) is input to networks 4 times (the simulating time steps \(T=4\)).
+See Appendix \ref{appendix.train} for details.

-In order to extract network representations for comparison with the mouse visual cortex, we feed the same movie used in the neural dataset to pretrained SNNs and obtain features from all selected layers.
-It is worth noting that each movie frame is considered as a separate image to be fed to ImageNet-pretrained SNNs for 4 times (consistent with the training procedure), while the entire movie is continuously and uninterruptedly fed to UCF101-pretrained SNNs.